rougier/CPP-Crash-Course/README.rst

 Classes
 ===============================================================================

-A class migh be considered as an extended concept of a data structure: instead of holding only data, it can hold both data and functions.
+A class might be considered as an extended concept of a data structure: instead of holding only data, it can hold both data and functions.
 An object is an instantiation of a class.
 By default, all attributes and functions of a class are private (see below Access control).
 If you want a public default behavior,